Meet Our Teaching Team

 Before joining Bean and Sprout Kids Center, Muqing served as the substitute director and Twos teacher at Pine Street School for several years.
 She also spent significant time teaching Chinese literacy and cultural studies at The Spence School, where she designed curricula and led the Chinese after-school program for K-4 at the Spence Language and Culture Institute.

-Lower Infant Bilingual Teacher
+Pods LI Bilingual Teacher

 Olamide Ejidira